IBM/automation-data-foundation/README.md

     ## Azure credentials
     ## Credentials are required to install Portworx on an Azure account.
 These credentials must have
     ## particular permissions in order to interact with the account and the OpenShift cluster.
 Use the
     ## provided `azure-portworx-credentials.sh` script to retrieve/generate these credentials.
+Be sure to use the same cluster name that was used to create the cluster on Azure
     ##

     ## TF_VAR_azure_subscription_id: The subscription id for the Azure account.
 This is required if Azure portworx is used